phosfuldev/cortex/README.md

 - Import models from any framework (PyTorch, TensorFlow, ONNX, and more)
 - Connect with any training platform
 - Trigger deployments as part of your CI/CD pipeline
-- Integrate any tool (model servers, realtime feature stores, etc.) in your inference pipeline
+- Use any tools to run inference (model servers, realtime feature stores, etc.)

 ## Quickstart
 Once you've [installed Cortex](https://docs.cortex.dev/install), setting up a deployment is straightforward: